About

 Mission

-Lyrasis is the Fedora program's organization home, and as such the mission of the program aligns with that of Lyrasis, which is "Lyrasis catalyzes and enables equitable access to the world's knowledge and cultural heritage."
+Lyrasis is the Fedora program's organization home, and as such the mission of the program aligns with that of Lyrasis, which is "Lyrasis empowers libraries, archives and museums through content services, open technologies and community-based solutions that expand access to information, preserve cultural heritage, and advance the shared goals of our members and the communities we serve.
+Collaboratively, we build a future that is inclusive, equitable, accessible and sustainable."

 Key Achievements